AnbarHabibah/Titanic-Dataset-Exploration/README.md

 Exploratory Data Analysis (EDA) and machine learning modeling on the Titanic dataset to uncover survival patterns based on demographics and social status.

 ### **Titanic Data Analysis**
 This project involves an in-depth exploration of the Titanic passenger dataset to uncover key survival patterns and build machine learning models for classification.
-The dataset is curated from [Frank Harrell’s Hmisc Titanic Dataset](https://hbiostat.org/data/repo/titanic.html) and focuses on variables like passenger name, sex, age, and survival status.
+The dataset is curated from [Frank Harrell’s Hmisc Titanic Dataset](https://hbiostat.org/data/repo/titanic.html) and focuses on variables like passenger `name`, `sex`, `age`, and survival status.

 Key steps include:
  - Data cleaning and preprocessing